You know when you wake and you immediately know roughly where you are? That.

 Twisty.
 No, twisty is what an old plastic ruler is like after being abused in maths class for too many years.
 No this was beyond merely twisty.
 It wasn’t even slightly mental.
 It was full on I-have-to-keep-going-forward-as-really-don’t-like-the-idea-of-going-back mental.

-You know when Top Gear do their road trips and inevitably one of the presenters, usually Hammond, winters on about having fallen in love with this plucky little car?
-Well that was our moment, somewhere at nearly 1000miles in to the road trip I realised what a really good car the Contrary Clio was as it picked up its skirts and leapt to the next corner before pirouetting around and doing the same again.
+You know when Top Gear do their road trips and inevitably one of the presenters, usually Hammond, witters on about having fallen in love with this plucky little car?
+Well that was our moment, somewhere at nearly 1000miles in to the road trip I realised what a really good car the Contrary Clio was as she picked up her skirts and leapt to the next corner before pirouetting around and doing the same again.
 Time after time after time.
 Safe, assured, well balanced.

 Crikey, what a fab little car.